RasaHQ/rasa/docs/user-guide/running-the-server.rst

 .. code-block:: bash

-    rasa run \
-        --enable-api \
-        -m models \
-        --log-file out.log
+    rasa run -m models --enable-api --log-file out.log

-All the endpoints this API exposes are documented in :ref:`http-api` .
+All the endpoints this API exposes are documented in :ref:`http-api`.

 The different parameters are:

-- ``--enable-api``, enables this additional API
-- ``-m``, which is the path to the folder containing your Rasa model.
+- ``-m``: the path to the folder containing your Rasa model,
+- ``--enable-api``: enable this additional API, and
-- ``--log-file``, which is the path to the log file.
+- ``--log-file``: the path to the log file.

 Rasa can load your model in three different ways:

-1. Load the model specified via ``-m`` from your local storage system.
+1. Load the model specified via ``-m`` from your local storage system,
-2. Fetch the model from a server (see :ref:`server_fetch_from_server`).
+2. Fetch the model from a server (see :ref:`server_fetch_from_server`), or
 3. Fetch the model from a remote storage (see :ref:`cloud-storage`).

-Rasa tries to load the model in above mentioned order.
-E.g. it only tries to load your model from a server if it could not find the model on your local storage system.
+Rasa tries to load a model in the above mentioned order, i.e. it only tries to load your model from a server if it could not find the model on your local storage system.

 .. warning::

-    Make sure to secure your server, either by restricting access to the server (e.g. using firewalls) or by enabling one of the authentication methods: :ref:`server_security`.
+    Make sure to secure your server, either by restricting access to the server (e.g. using firewalls), or by enabling an authentication method: :ref:`server_security`.

 .. note::

-    If you are using custom actions - make sure your action server is running (see :ref:`run-action-server`).
-If your actions are running on a different machine, or you aren't using the Rasa SDk, make sure to update your ``endpoints.yml`` file.
+    If you are using custom actions, make sure your action server is running (see :ref:`run-action-server`).
+If your actions are running on a different machine, or you aren't using the Rasa SDK, make sure to update your ``endpoints.yml`` file.